 - 34 CFR 675.16(b)

 Noncash payments (tuition, fees, services, or equipment) must be made before the student’s final payroll period of the award period.
-If your school pays its share for a future academic period in the form of prepaid tuition, fees, services, or equipment, you must give the student—again, before the end of her final payroll period—a statement of the amount of the noncash contribution earned.
+If your school pays its share for a future academic period in the form of prepaid tuition, fees, services, or equipment, you must give the student—again, before the end of his or her final payroll period—a statement of the amount of the noncash contribution earned.

 Crossover payment periods